The Loneliness Few People Talk About: Building Belonging in the LGBTQIA+ Community at Midlife and Beyond

 Loneliness also tends to follow a U-shaped curve across the lifespan, with elevated rates in both younger adulthood and older age (Infurna et al., 2024).
 For younger LGBTQIA+ individuals, the journey of self-discovery and the risks of coming out — including family rejection and peer exclusion — can intensify early loneliness in ways that leave lasting imprints (Charmaraman et al., 2024; Ryan et al., 2010).
 For older LGBTQIA+ adults, invisibility within both queer and mainstream spaces adds a particular dimension: the sense of having survived so much, only to find oneself unseen again (Pereira & Banerjee, 2021).

-That grief deserves to be witnessed — not explained away, and not rushed through.
+That grief deserves to be witnessed rather than explained away, and not rushed through.
 It is real, it is valid, and it is treatable.

 Look for LGBTQIA+-specific social groups built around activities you genuinely care about — sport, arts, activism, gardening, book clubs.
 Shared interest creates natural connection and is among the most effective elements of loneliness-reduction programmes (Shekelle et al., 2024).
 Prioritise groups that are intergenerational or specifically designed for midlife and older LGBTQIA+ individuals — spaces that value lived wisdom rather than just youthful energy.

-Generativity — contributing meaningfully to others and to the next generation — is consistently linked to greater purpose, lower depression, and stronger community connection across midlife and older adulthood (Nonaka et al., 2023).
+Generativity or contributing meaningfully to others and to the next generation, is consistently linked to greater purpose, lower depression, and stronger community connection across midlife and older adulthood (Nonaka et al., 2023).
 Volunteering for an LGBTQIA+ organisation, a Pride march, or advocacy group connects you with purpose while building genuine relationships.
 It is one of the most evidence-supported routes out of isolation.

 Participate in affirming community events